-The 10 Platform Engineering Tools To Use in 2022
+Top 10 Platform Engineering Tools You Should Consider in 2024

-A few weeks ago, we wrote a great article about Platform Engineering and how to get started; well, now that you know much more about it, you might want to explore the best Platform Engineering tools to use in 2022.
+Recently, we wrote a great article about Platform Engineering and how to get started; well, now that you know much more about it, you might want to explore the best Platform Engineering tools to use in 2024.
 If that’s the case, this article is for you.

-Before we dive into the best Platform Engineering tools, let’s start with a clear definition of what Platform Engineering is.
+Before diving into the best Platform Engineering tools, let’s start with a clear definition of Platform Engineering.

 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and managing containerized applications.
 Several processes can be automated using Kubernetes, including container configuration, scaling, networking, and security.

-Among the best automation tools, Kubernetes is useful for applications package with many containers.
+Among the best automation tools, Kubernetes is useful for application packages with many containers.
 Using it, developers can isolate and package container clusters so they can be deployed on several machines at the same time.

 Using Kubernetes, you can create Docker containers automatically and assign them based on demands and scaling needs.